Geoalert/mapflow-docs-en/source/userguides/prices.rst

 Data price
 ~~~~~~~~~~
-When using default data providers (Mapbox, Arcgis Satellite), your own TMS, or your uploaded imagery the price is zero.
+When using default data providers (Mapbox, Arcgis WorldView Imagery), your own TMS, or your uploaded imagery the price is zero.
 If you are using connected commercial providers ("Global mosaic" and others that might be available), the cost of the data depends on the zoom level.
 We partner with streaming data providers, which means that the cost of the service depends on the paid traffic – therefore we quote the prices depending on the imagery resolution for a more accurate and flexible pricing model.

 .. csv-table::